 Although I’m not a big fan of stereotypes, I must say that in the time I have lived in the Netherlands, I have improved a lot in this aspect, as in Latin America, we tend to send hidden messages to avoid the main subject forcing people to get the message by reading between the lines.

 Last but not least, as I mentioned earlier, we can not forget the role that cultural implications and personalities play in this game.
 As someone who used to be an introvert, having people that make sure your opinion is heard and shared with others during meetings can be helpful, and teach us to feel more outspoken without feeling forced to do it.

-And from another perspective, we can also consider cultural differences as something to consider while having meetings as expectations and how the meeting is structure could differ and cause different feelings and interpretations.
+And from another perspective, we can also consider cultural differences as something to consider while having meetings as expectations and how the meeting is structured could differ and cause different feelings and interpretations.

-Regarding this last aspect, I really recommend taking a read to the book Cultural Map from Erin Meyer, in which she explains these topics in real-life scenarios.
+Regarding this last aspect, I really recommend taking a read to the book Cultural Map by Erin Meyer, in which she explains these topics in real-life scenarios.

 As well it is important to have profiles with that initiative to help resolve things faster, it is crucial to create the environment for those things to happen.
 If we don't encourage or promote these sorts of activities they will never happen.

 Outside working hours, when doing interviews these can be also aspects to take into consideration, going directly to the point, addressing directly sensitive topics like salary range, or even challenging the interviewer with questions about the company/product can be very much appreciated from the interviews.

 Honesty can be a great weapon only when used carefully and in good manners.
 Despite being tough sometimes, in the long run, people tend to appreciate more, or at least I do.